KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-HolidayLights by justjim1220](https://github.com/justjim1220/MMM-HolidayLights)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-home-presence by tomgroenwoldt](https://github.com/tomgroenwoldt/MMM-home-presence)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-HomeAssistant by zuo000](https://github.com/zuo000/MMM-HomeAssistant)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-homeassistant-sensors by leinich](https://github.com/leinich/MMM-homeassistant-sensors)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-homeassistant-sensors by Snille](https://github.com/Snille/MMM-homeassistant-sensors)